Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/upgrading-your-shaders.md

 Shaders written for the Built-in Render Pipeline are not compatible with the URP shaders.

-For an overview of the mapping between built-in shaders and URP shaders, see [Shader mappings](#shader-mappings).
+For an overview of the mapping between built-in shaders and URP shaders, refer to [Shader mappings](#shader-mappings).

 Use the [Render Pipeline Converter](features/rp-converter.md) to apply the shader mappings automatically.